Foundations of Bioethics I and II (8 credits)

 In its attention to gender, race, and sexuality, this course challenges and expands contemporary bioethical theory and practice.
 Drawing from philosophy, theology, law, medicine, public health, and the social and biological sciences, this interdisciplinary field is both critical and constructive in addressing bioethical theory, method, and substantive ethical concerns across the clinical, research, organizational, public policy, and global spheres.
 In this weekly seminar, we will examine the theoretical landscape and social movements that prompted the emergence of feminist bioethics, the diverse strands of feminist thought including the ethics of care and of oppression, frameworks of justice, critical race bioethics, queer bioethics, and more as they inform our critical analyses of particular ethical issues.
 We will do this through close readings of texts, brief lectures, student and faculty facilitated discussions and debates as well as written assignments.

-Religious, Theological, and Cultural Perspectives in Bioethics (2 credits)
+Theological and Religious Perspectives in Bioethics (2 credits)

 This seminar course is designed to reflect on the role and contributions of theological positions and various religious traditions to the interdisciplinary field of bioethics.
 Attention is given to the unique influence of theological voices on the development of bioethics in the North American context.
 Moreover, it identifies some of the principles embraced by these approaches and how they guide decisions in health care.
 Thus, it surveys a few examples of how theology engages the perennial and emerging questions in bioethics.
 Throughout the course emphasis is placed on how these insights can assist bioethicists in resolving some of the concerns that emerge particularly in clinical bioethics.
 Reflection also is given to the interplay of religious bioethics and public discourse.
 The course combines lecture, discussion, and student presentations.